ROCm/hcc/LAST_KNOWN_GOOD_CONFIG.md

 Resolve any merge conflicts encountered here.

 ### Build merged ToT HCC Clang
 Assume a ToT HCC build directory is there.
+If there's not, follow Appendix B to configure one.

 - change to ToT HCC build directory
 - `make -j16`